jstrachan/funktion-nodejs-quickstart/README.md

 * now create your function(s) and watch for local changes to your files type:

 ```
-funktion apply -f src -w
+funktion apply -f src
 ```

-* if you open another shell you should be able to view the functions created via
+* you should be able to view the functions created via

 ```
 funktion get fn